 Loans need to be repaid, usually after you graduate.
 If you borrow, you must repay the amount borrowed, plus interest.
 See our loans page for details.

-Since the Net Price Calculator is not an official financial aid application, you must follow the steps outlined in the right column of this page under “Application Process” to receive an official award letter from Lake Forest.
-Then will you know your true costs, scholarships, grants, loans and net price.
+Since the Net Price Calculator is not an official financial aid application, you must follow the steps outlined here to receive an official award letter from Lake Forest.
+Then will you know your true costs, scholarships, grants, loans and your actual out-of-pocket cost.

 The College can point you toward additional resources for you and your family, including outside scholarships, loans for parents or students, and monthly payment options, to help make your education affordable.